ramensoftware/windows-11-start-menu-styling-guide/README.md

 ## Introduction

-This is a collection of commonly requested start menu styling customizations for Windows 11.
+This is a collection of commonly requested Start menu styling customizations for Windows 11.
 It is intended to be used with the [Windows 11 Start Menu Styler](https://windhawk.net/mods/windows-11-start-menu-styler) Windhawk mod.